kennethassogba/Demeter/README.md

 # Demeter
-Demeter^1^ is a modern and open source deterministic neutron transport code for reactor simulations.
+Demeter<sup>1</sup> is a modern and open source deterministic neutron transport code for reactor simulations.
 The code is designed to perform 3D fixe source and eigenvalue calculations by solving the multi-group neutron transport equation.

 Numerically, the physics part is coded in C++ with Python as a user interface for easy and fast utilisations.
 Cmake is used to build configurations.

-~1.
-DEterMinistic nEutron Transport solvER~
+<sub>1.
+DEterMinistic nEutron Transport solvER</sub>

 ## Roadmap